Appendicitis is a medical emergency that happens when your appendix becomes sore, swollen, and diseased.

 Appendicitis is a medical emergency.
 It happens when your appendix becomes sore, swollen, and diseased.

 The appendix is a thin tube that is joined to the large intestine.
 It sits in the lower right part of your belly (abdomen).
-When you are a young child, your appendix is a working part of your immune system.
+The appendix is a working part of your immune system.
 The immune system helps your body to fight disease.
-When you are older, your appendix stops working this way.
-And other parts of your body help you fight infection.

-The appendix does not keep working when you are older, but it can get infected.
+The appendix can get infected and inflamed.
 If not treated, it can burst (rupture).
 This is serious and can lead to more infection and even death.

 What causes appendicitis?